 Koishiwara is surrounded by beautiful nature and is famous for its ceramic kilns and artists.
-Fifty kilns participate in this festival in which you browse and shop for items with discounts of 20% or more.
+Fifty kilns participate in this festival in which you browse and shop for Koishiwara ware and Takatori ware with discounts of 20% or more.
+You can also chat with the potters and see their new works.
 See rhododendrons and azaleas in bloom too!
 Free shuttle bus from JR Soeda Station.

 • Free entry